 Paul Teague, Sci-Fi & Thriller writer at https://paulteague.net/

 I cannot recommend Helen highly enough.
-She has edited two of my books and has been a delight to work with.
+She has edited three of my books and has been a delight to work with.
 Helen is friendly and professional, with a strong, collaborative style.
 She is very supportive and never critical, but she does not shy away from providing effective challenge and guidance where it is needed.
 Helen has met every deadline and has always encouraged a healthy dialogue throughout the editorial process.
 The quality of her work is excellent and my writing has improved as a result of working with her.
 I can write a good story, Helen turns them into great books.

 Helen has edited and proofread my first book, a romantic novel.
 My mother tongue is French and I wanted the manuscript to be in perfect English.

 Helen’s approach is professional, thorough and friendly, and working with her has been an enjoyable and educational experience.
 She was reassuring and encouraging.
 She has become my mentor!

 I very much recommend Helen.
 I am so pleased with the outcome and I think I am lucky to have found someone like her.